-Yes, the Swiss Travel Pass is valid for cruises on Lake Lucerne and it gets you a free ride on any one of the passenger ships.
-You can’t get a free culinary cruise, but depending on the exact boat, you might be eligible for a discount so ask around.
+Yes, the Swiss Travel Pass is valid for cruises on Lake Lucerne and gets you a free ride on any of the passenger ships.
+You can’t get a free culinary cruise, but depending on the exact boat, you might be eligible for a discount, so ask around.

 If you have the local Tell Pass, that also includes free travel on ferries on Lake Lucerne.

 Additionally, I have to point out that a Lake Lucerne cruise is included in the Grand Train Tour of Switzerland itinerary.
-When traveling from Lugano to Lucerne on the Gotthard Panorama Express train, passengers are supposed to get out at Flüelen for a panoramic boat trip that takes them across the entire lake.
+When traveling from Lugano to Lucerne on the Gotthard Panorama Express train, passengers should get out at Flüelen for a panoramic boat trip across the entire lake.

 Where can tickets be bought for the Lake Lucerne cruise?

 Individual tickets for Lake Lucerne boat trips can be purchased once you’ve boarded a boat.
 There’s no surcharge for purchasing the ticket once you’re on the boat.